Haggai Carmon

-Haggai Carmon is an attorney, author of intelligence thrillers, and legal advice columnist.
-Carmon represented the United States in Israeli civil litigation (1985–2016) and acted as outside legal counsel to the U.S. Embassy in Tel Aviv, Israel, and the U.S Consulate General in Jerusalem.
-For twenty years (1985–2005) he worked for U.S federal agencies to conduct intelligence gathering, a task he performed under cover in more than thirty countries.
+Haggai Carmon (Hebrew: חגי כרמון) is an attorney, author of intelligence thrillers, and legal advice columnist.
+Carmon represented the United States in Israeli civil litigation (1985–2016) and acted as outside legal counsel to the U.S. Embassy in Tel Aviv, Israel, and the U.S. Consulate General in Jerusalem.
+For twenty years (1985–2005) he worked for U.S. federal agencies to conduct intelligence gathering, a task he performed under cover in more than thirty countries.

 Early life

 Carmon grew up in Tel Aviv.
 His father was a bank CEO, and wrote books about poetry and Eastern philosophy.
 Carmon graduated Tel Aviv University Law School in 1981 cum laude and went into the international business.
 During this period, he became an adviser to Labor Party leader Shimon Peres.
 When he left Israel to pursue a master's degree in International Law, Government and Politics from St. John's University in New York, Peres asked him to be the Labor Party's chief delegate to the US.
 He was named as a special envoy to the Philippines in 1986.
 In 1985 he became an outside contractor to the Department of Justice, combining investigations with litigation.